zekrom-vale/ZekDex/wiki/data/stats.md

   - SpAttack: (`integer`) Special Attack strength.
 This determines how much damage a Pokémon can deal with special moves.
 This stat is not applicable for Generation I as 'Special' stat is used instead.
   - SpDefense: (`integer`) Special Defense strength.
 This determines how much damage a Pokémon can resist from special moves.
 This stat is not applicable for Generation I as 'Special' stat is used instead.
   - Mega: (`character`) The Mega form.
 These are special forms that certain Pokémon can take.
-  - MegaOrPrimal: (`character`) Indicates if the Pokémon is in a Mega or Primal form.
+  - MegaOrPrimal: (`factor`) Indicates if the Pokémon is in a Mega or Primal form.
 These are special forms that certain Pokémon can take.
-  - regional: (`character`) The regional form of the Pokémon.
+  - regional: (`factor`) The regional form of the Pokémon.
 This refers to the variations of Pokémon that appear differently and have different attributes compared to their counterparts in other regions.

 ## Sourced from
   - [List of Pokémon by base stats (Generation I).
 In Bulbapedia.](https://bulbapedia.bulbagarden.net/wiki/List_of_Pok%C3%A9mon_by_base_stats_(Generation_I))